joseph-a-levine/authoring/_older/august_2024.md

 ## Reading

 "Genre fiction" is a slur, meaning "bad fiction".
 It's the embarassing stuff, the books which, if you're a person-who-reads, you never admit to reading.
-I am one of the most person-who-reads who ever read, and I'm here to say: <small>I read over 6,000 pages of sci-fi, fantasy, and alternate history this month</small>.
+I am one of the most person-who-reads who ever read, and I'm here to say: <small>I read 7,000 pages of sci-fi, fantasy, and alternate history this month</small>.

+Occasionally, something breaks out of genre fiction and into just normal fiction, or even literary fiction.
+Ursula Le Guin

 Musings on "genre" and "bad" fiction.
 Low status.
 But I love it

 Having written all of that, my ego wants to compensate by discussing all of the high status things I've read recently.
+Three books by G.K.
+Chesterton, a collection of Chekhov's stories, two Shakespeare plays, and a few chapters of Milton.
+Ah, that feels better —

 The best response I got to my books question from last month (“are there old-but-popular things that don’t get labeled “classics”?'') was detective fiction.
 Specifically convincing was Sherlock Holmes.